wix-incubator/wix-restaurants-api/Search.md

 GET https://search.wixrestaurants.com/v1/chains/{chain_id}/branches/near
 ~~~

-with the same query parametres as in [Chain Branches Delievring](Search#chain-branches-delivering) above.
+with the same query parametres as in [Restaurants Near](Search#restaurants-near) above.

 Successful and unsuccessful responses are also the same.